-The distribution of the Company's property, plant, and equipment by geographic location is approximately as follows:
+The distribution of the Company's property and equipment by geographic location is approximately as follows:

-Decem ber 31,
+Decem ber : 31,

-2021 2020
+2022 2021

-Property, plant and equipment
+Property and equipment

-United States \$ 516 \$ 433
+United States \$ 1,800 \$ 516

-16. BASIC AND DILUTED LOSS PER COMMON SHARE
+14. BASIC AND DILUTED LOSS PER COMMON SHARE

 Basic and diluted loss per common share is calculated based on the weighted average number of shares outstanding during the period.
-The Company's employee and director stock option awards, as well as incremental shares issuable upon exercise of warrants, are not considered in the calculations if the effect would be anti-dilutive.
+The Company's employee and director equity awards, as well as incremental shares issuable upon exercise of warrants, are not considered in the calculations if the effect would be anti-dilutive.
 The following table sets forth the computation of basic and diluted loss per share (in thousands, except per share data):